chhatrachhorm/AndroidAbsoluteBeginner/Examination/AM.md

-# KIT - Mobile App Development Model Examination
+#  Mobile App Development Model Examination
 ## Part A
 1. Activity is an entry point for interacting with a user.
 2. Service is the app component that can perform long-running operation in the background